 Table of Contents

-Blocks license
+Blocks License

 Blocks server software requires a license to be operational.
 Either connect a physical license key to a USB port or request a cloud-based license (requires internet access).
 A physical license key can be accessed either directly from a USB port attached to the virtual machine or over the local network.